Does Metformin Cause Hair Loss?

 Studies have found a correlation between type 2 diabetes and the risk of hair loss (9).
 Diabetes can slow down hair growth and cause excessive hair loss.
 It is not rare for those with type 2 diabetes to lose eyebrow hair and body hair.
 The rate of hair regrowth is also slower.

 People with diabetes are also more likely to develop alopecia areata universalis – a condition in which the immune system attacks the hair follicles, causing complete loss of body hair (10).
-The stress of living with a chronic medical condition like diabetes can also trigger hair fall and thinning hair.
+The stress of living with a chronic medical condition like diabetes may also trigger hair fall and thinning hair.

 Currently, there is no concrete proof to suggest that metformin can cause hair loss.
 Thus, it is also helpful to look at some other related causes of hair loss to identify the real problem.